yashojha87/atlassian-mcp-server/packages/jira/README.md

 2. Create a `.env` file in the packages/jira directory with the following variables:
    ```
    JIRA_HOST=your-jira-instance.atlassian.net
+   # OR alternatively use
+   # JIRA_API_BASE_PATH=https://your-jira-instance.atlassian.net/rest
+   # Note: /api/latest/ is added automatically, do not include it
    JIRA_API_TOKEN=your-personal-access-token
    ```

    To create a personal access token:
   - In Jira, select your profile picture at the top right
   - Select **Personal Access Tokens**
   - Select **Create token** and give it a name
   - Copy the token and store it securely (you won't be able to see it again)

 ## Usage